Dako2/sheikah-tower/README.md

 *** We are hiring! ***
-Looking for network engineering supports for deployment and scale. ᓚᘏᗢ Please contact qitang2023@gmail.com
+Looking for backend / network / cloud engineering supports for deployment and scale. ᓚᘏᗢ Please contact qitang2023@gmail.com